 Treatment is aimed at the cause of the pseudotumor.
 The main goal of treatments is to preserve vision and reduce the severity of headaches.

-A lumbar puncture can help relieve pressure in the brain and prevent vision problems.
+A lumbar puncture (spinal tap) can help relieve pressure in the brain and prevent vision problems.
 Repeat lumbar punctures are helpful for pregnant women in order to delay surgery until after delivery.